conradakunga/Blog/_posts/2025-12-26-automatically-fetching-an-identity-server-token-with-yaak.md

 ![variables](../images/2025/12/variables.png)

-From here, we go on to create our variable, in this case `AccessToken,` by simply typing the name in the section `VAR_NAME`:
+From here, we go on to create our variable, in this case, `AccessToken,` by simply typing the name in the section `VAR_NAME`:

 ![definition](../images/2025/12/definition.png)

 By default, the value is encrypted.
-We can change that by clicking on the following icon and choosing **show** from the menu.
+We can change that by clicking on the following icon and choosing **Show** from the menu.

 ![decrypt](../images/2025/12/decrypt.png)

-Next is to define the expression that we want, which in this case is the following:
+Next is to define the **expression** that we want, which in this case is the following:

 ```plaintet
 response.body.path()
 ```

+The expression is how we capture our desired element(s) from the returned `JSON`.

 You will see the value change from text to have a **highlight** indicating **further configuration** is possible: